 - Messianic Anti-Hero — See Refusal of the Call.
-A character dragged kicking and screaming to his destiny to save us all; Thomas Covenant The Unbeliever in Lord Foul's Bane.
+A character dragged kicking and screaming to his destiny to save us all; Thomas Covenant The Unbeliever in The Chronicles of Thomas Covenant.
 Or, if we're going to be literary, the prophet Jonah from the Old Testament.
 Ichigo Kurosaki from Bleach also qualifies, as does Rincewind, who has accidentally saved the world more times than he ever wanted to.

 - Moses also came up with a lot of excuses NOT to go liberate the Israelites.
 But Lord, I don't speak Hebrew.
 But Lord, nobody is going to believe me.
 But Lord...

 - Heroic Seeker — Out to learn The Truth, even if he has to beat it out of someone.
 Magnum, P.I. and many detective characters.

 - Heroic Messiah with Oedipal issues — Luke Skywalker of Star Wars.